 No list of cervical traction units would be complete without including an "over the door" model.
 These have been around for a long time and, although they have their limitations, they can still be useful for some people.
 The bad: as noted above, cervical traction in the sitting position is not ideal, the neck muscles to not relax in the same way that they do when lying down and this limits the effectiveness of the unit to some degree which unfortunately cannot be overcome by simply increasing the amount of the pull.
 I am also not a fan of units that require straps to be under the chin as this can be potentially aggravating for certain dental and TMJ problems.
 The good: very inexpensive compared to some other options and may be "good enough" to help some people.

 I will start by saying that I am not a huge fan of these types of units.
 The degree of traction that this product can provide is limited and the fact that it may apply some pressure to arteries in the neck concerns me - I would not recommend this to anyone that may have compromised arteries (such as cartotid blockage).
-However, as this unit can be helpful in providing some relief of pain associated with cervical disc problems and irritated joints in the neck, the fact that it was among the highest rated units of it's type and that it is very inexpensive compared to some other options, this may be useful for some people.
-The most likely to benefit would be people of average or smaller size.
-Taller people and those with a very thick neck would probably be less likely to find this product useful.
-I would encourage someone considering this device to discuss with their health care provider how appropriate this may be in their particular case.
+However, as this unit can be helpful in providing some relief of pain associated with cervical disc problems and irritated joints in the neck, along with the fact that it is very inexpensive compared to some other options, it may be useful for some people.
+I believe the most likely to benefit from this device are people of average or smaller size.
+Taller people and those with a very thick neck would probably be less likely to find this product useful and may have a greater chance of neck compression rather than the desired traction effect.
+To ensure safety, I would encourage someone considering this device to discuss with their health care provider how appropriate this may be in their particular case.